 If your loved one is addicted to meth, it can be incredibly hard to make sense of all you and your family are going through.
 While meth addiction affects every individual and family differently, the following situations are common, ruinous ways it can severely damage your family’s dynamic:

-How Meth Affects Families When a Teenage or Adult Child is Addicted to Meth
+How Meth Addiction Affects Families When a Teenage or Adult Child is Using

 For any parent, realizing addiction has entered their child’s life is nothing short of terrifying.
 To witness them suffer, to watch them struggle, to seemingly have a front row seat to the deterioration of their life produces a paralyzing feeling unlike any other.
 And, it gets worse.